jimniels/blog/src/client/posts/2019-03-27-down-the-rabbit-hole-of-image-optimization-tooling.md

 ---
-title: Down the Rabbit Hole of Image Optimization Tooling
 tags: engineering
 ---

+# Down the Rabbit Hole of Image Optimization Tooling

 For some time, I’ve been powering the automation around adding a new icon to my [icon](https://www.iosicongallery.com) [gallery](https://www.macosicongallery.com) [sites](https://www.watchosicongallery.com) using a bash script.
 It’s not perfect, but it works.
 It’s basically a CLI script that does the following: